CBDOO at your service

 However, the "hole in the market" referred to by François Braun, then Minister of Health, in connection with the HHC ban, is still there and is once again vacant.

-The question that remains to be answered is whether, like a hydra with one head cut off, we'll see a whole host of new products appear, as we saw after the ban on HHC, or whether consumers will be content with CBD?
+The question that remains to be answered is whether, like a hydra with one head cut off, we'll see new products appear as we saw after the ban on HHC, or whether consumers will settle for CBD?

 Nothing is certain yet, but we'll be sure to keep you posted on our blog!